Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 Nuclear Tech for 1.12.2 with a side of Refined Storage packaged with a ton of quests and nice little details.

-My curated list of optimization mods was also added, y
+My curated list of optimization mods was also added, maximing performance.

 OptiFine is disregarded and will cause issues, I have done my best to implement _most_ of its features.
 Though if you want shaders you'll have to use it (at your own discretion, without warranties).